 Gift registries aren't just for weddings anymore.
 At DonorsChoose, public school teachers can post online requests for equipment and supplies.
 (Read an Edutopia article with tips for successfully using DonorsChoose.)
-Supply Our Schools allows teachers in low-income school districts to register for classroom supplies.
 Digital Wish allows teachers to create a classroom technology wish list that supporters can browse and fund.

 Sell Advertising Space